haukex/sleep_until/README.md

 reference (`CLOCK_REALTIME` on Unix), this means the reference clock is adjustable and may jump backwards.

+* On POSIX systems, `clock_nanosleep(2)` is used, so this must be available, along with the appropriate tools to compile the module.
 * On Windows, `SetWaitableTimerEx` is used, in combination with `CREATE_WAITABLE_TIMER_HIGH_RESOLUTION` if available.
-  Precompiled "wheels" for CPython are available on PyPI.
+  Precompiled "wheels" for CPython are available on PyPI (wheels for other OSes are not provided because it is not guaranteed that `clock_nanosleep(2)` is available there).
-* On POSIX systems, `clock_nanosleep(2)` is used, so this must be available, along with the appropriate tools to compile the module.
 * On Mac OS X, at the time of writing, `clock_nanosleep` is not available, so the module currently does not build there.